dwilding/frogtab/local/README.md

 ## Installing Frogtab Local

-These instructions explain how to install Frogtab Local as a Python package.
+These instructions explain how to install Frogtab Local as a Python package in a virtual environment.
 You'll need Python 3.8 or later.
 See https://www.python.org/downloads/.

 If you use Linux, I recommend that you install Frogtab Local from the Snap Store instead.
 See https://snapcraft.io/frogtab.

-To install Frogtab Local as a Python package, run the following commands:
+To install Frogtab Local in a virtual environment, run the following commands:

 ```
 python3 -m venv .venv